zhaoqichang/ColdstartCPI/README.md

 	Mol2Vec is customised version of Mol2Vec(https://github.com/samoturk/mol2vec).
 We recode the mol2vec/feature.py to generate feature matrices of compounds.

-	You will obtain the feature vectors and matrices of the compounds by following command. **dataname** should be BindingDB_AIBind, BioSNAP, and BindingDB.
+	You will obtain the feature vectors and matrices of the compounds by following command. **dataname** should be BindingDB_AIBind, BioSNAP, or BindingDB.

 		python Mol2Vec.py --dataset dataname

 	+ ProtTrans

-	You will obtain the feature vectors and matrices of the proteins by following command. **dataname** should be BindingDB_AIBind, BioSNAP, and BindingDB.
+	You will obtain the feature vectors and matrices of the proteins by following command. **dataname** should be BindingDB_AIBind, BioSNAP, or BindingDB.

 		python generator.py --dataset dataname

 + Pretrian_models

-	+ BindingDB_AIbind: The trained models on BindingDB_AIbind dataset.
+	+ BindingDB_AIbind: The trained models on BindingDB_AIbind dataset under warm start, compound cold start, protein cold start, and blind start.

-	+ BioSNAP: The trained models on BioSNAP dataset.
+	+ BioSNAP: The trained models on BioSNAP dataset under warm start, compound cold start, protein cold start, and blind start.

-	+ BindingDB: The trained models on BindingDB dataset.
+	+ BindingDB: The trained models on BindingDB dataset under warm start, compound cold start, protein cold start, and blind start.

 + Train